BioImage-Archive/ai_training_course/day_1/environment_setup.md

 Anaconda is a more holistic and general system wide package manager geared towards science and data science.
 To this end it can manage Python as well R installations package management.
 The stock version of Anaconda all comes preinstalled with a swathe of useful packages.

-We recommend using anaconda as (even though it can be slow and unwieldy) it does provide features that are beneficial for machine learning, including driver installations, reproducible environments using desired-state-files and easy-to-use package environment isolation (so that incompatible packages can coxist on the same machine).
+We recommend using anaconda as (even though it can be slow and unwieldy) it does provide features that are beneficial for machine learning, including driver installations, reproducible environments using desired-state-files and easy-to-use package environment isolation (so that incompatible packages can coexist on the same machine).

 🐧 OSs: